GeoMOER/moer-msc-advanced-SDM/docs/units/_unit02/unit02-01_overview.md

   image: '/assets/images/teaserimages/landscape.png'
   caption: '紅色死神 via [flickr.com](https://flic.kr/p/2p6ah3Q).
 [CC BY-NC-SA 2.0](https://creativecommons.org/licenses/by-nc-sa/2.0/).
 Image cropped.'
 ---

-In this unit
+In this unit, we will create an artificial dataset to test species distribution modeling.
+You will learn how to construct artificial landscapes and create virtual species on them.
+Additionally, you will explore critical aspects of designing realistic species and sampling points in a manner suitable for testing species distribution models.

 <!--more-->

-## Learning objectives
+## Learning Objectives
-At the end of this unit you should be able to
+By the end of this unit, you should be able to:

-*

-* tell the difference between levels of measurement, data types and object types and why they are so important,
-* distinguish between qualitative and quantitative data,
-* assess whether data is nominal, ordinal, interval and ratio scaled,
-* know different data types in R and create them,
-* know the object types in R and how data types are structured therein,
-* find, address, and change elements in R objects using indexing,
-* efficiently and consciously set up your work environment, and last but not least
-* start to feel comfortable with the usage of R.
+- Understand why variable selection is crucial for creating species distribution models.
+- Create Neutral Landscape Models in R.
+- Explain the purpose of virtual species and their advantages and disadvantages.
+- Create virtual species in R.
+- Transform probabilities of occurrence into presence-absence maps.
+- Sample points realistically for testing species distribution models.